-A change of status is the process of changing to a different class of admission (visa) in the United States (U.S.).
+A change of status is changing to a different class of admission (visa) in the United States (U.S.).
 To apply, you must be in the U.S. with a valid nonimmigrant status.
-Generally, if you file a timely application for change of status or petition for an extension of your stay, you can remain in the U.S. while USCIS is adjudicating your application.
+Generally, if you file a timely application for a change of status or petition for an extension of your stay, you can remain in the U.S. while USCIS adjudicates your application.
 If your request is approved, an approval notice is sent, and you will be issued an updated Form I-94.
 If denied, you must be prepared to exit the U.S.

 In general, you may apply to change your nonimmigrant status while remaining in the U.S. if:

 - You were lawfully admitted to the U.S. in a nonimmigrant status;

 - You have not violated the conditions of your status; and

 - You have not committed any crimes or engaged in other actions that would make you ineligible for a change of status.

 Certain nonimmigrants are not permitted to change their status to F-1 while in the U.S. You may still be eligible for F-1 status, but the only way you can get F-1 status is by leaving the U.S., obtaining an F-1 visa in your home country, and re-entering the U.S. The following nonimmigrants are not permitted to change their status to F-1 while in the U.S. [8 CFR § 248.1 and § 248.2]: